Statements

 | ( "inout" | "out" ) Identifier

-A call statement invokes a procedure.
-The argument mode (in, inout, or out) of each parameter is explicitly repeated at the call site (where the absence of inout and out indicates an in-argument).
+For readability, the parameter mode (in, inout, or out) of each argument is explicitly repeated at the call site[1] (where the absence of inout and out indicates an in-argument).

-The types of the actual arguments must be the same as for the corresponding formal parameters.
+The identifier must denote a procedure in the program.
+The types of the actual arguments must be the same as for the corresponding formal parameters for the procedure.

 The variables given as inout- and out-arguments must be distinct mutable variables.